coderefinery/github-without-command-line/_episodes/02b-creating-using-desktop.md

 this case, we are going to commit it to a new branch.
 Why?
 We'll see later.

-- Make a change to the CSV file, but do not commit yet
+- Make a change to the CSV file directly on your computer, but do not commit yet
 - Observe the change you made in GitHub Desktop before committing
-- Create a new branch
+- Create a new branch on GitHub Desktop
 - "Bring my changes to ..." the new branch
-- Commit to the new branch
+- Commit to the new branch on GitHub Desktop
 - Publish the new branch to GitHub
 - Browse your branches and changes on GitHub